-Consumers would directly save money from this proposed rulemaking.
+Consumers will directly save money from this final-form rulemaking.
 Low permeation hoses and ECO nozzles would reduce evaporation and spills.
 Consumers pay for the gasoline in the hose after the dispenser stops pumping.
 This gasoline does not make it into the vehicle's fuel tank, but the next consumer benefits by receiving the gasoline remaining in the hose.
 In conventional hoses, more gasoline evaporates after a consumer dispenses gasoline, which means the next consumer is paying partially for air.
 Consumers using low permeation hoses and ECO nozzles would receive an economic benefit by eliminating this air in the hose and nozzle.
-In the 12-county area, consumers using low permeation hoses would save approximately 67,000 gallons of gasoline annually, which would amount to a \$160,169 annual cost benefit to consumers.
-Consumers using ECO nozzles would receiving an economic benefit by eliminating spills and evaporation from the nozzle.
-In the 12-county area, consumers using ECO nozzles would amount to a \$160,169 annual cost benefit to consumers.
-Consumers using ECO nozzles would receiving an economic benefit by eliminating spills and evaporation from the nozzle.
-In the 12-county area, consumers using ECO nozzles would amount to a \$160,169 annual cost benefit to consumers.
+In the 12-county area, consumers using low permeation hoses will save approximately 67,000 gallons of gasoline annually, which amounts to a \$213,558 annual cost benefit to consumers.
+Consumers using ECO nozzles will receive an economic benefit by eliminating spills and evaporation from the nozzle.
+In the 12-county area, consumers using ECO nozzles would save approximately 60,000 gallons of gasoline annually, which amounts to a \$193,267 annual cost benefit to consumers.
 Conversely, in exchange for the consumer savings, the GDF sales would diminish similarly and their profits would be slightly diminished.